 Pride of Baltimore, the first Baltimore Clipper to be built in 150 years, and the first tall ship to represent a city and a state, was commissioned on May 1, 1977, in a ceremony at the Inner Harbor attended by thousands.
 During her nine years at sea, between her maiden voyage to Bermuda, New York, and Nova Scotia in 1977, to her final European voyage in 1986, Pride of Baltimore extended the hand of friendship to countless visitors.
 Altogether, she logged more than 150,000 nautical miles, equal to six times around the globe.
 She sailed further in nine years than most sailing vessels travel in their lifetimes.

-On her way home from a successful European campaign, Pride of Baltimore was struck by a microburst squall north of Puerto Rico.
+On May 14, 1986, on her way home from a successful European campaign, Pride of Baltimore was struck by a microburst squall north of Puerto Rico.
 Within minutes, the schooner sank; the ship, her captain, and three crew members were lost at sea.

 After the tragic sinking of Pride of Baltimore, an outpouring of unsolicited public support all but forced Pride of Baltimore, Inc. into going forward with a new ship.
 By late summer of 1986, plans for a replacement were under way.
 The ship was to be named Pride of Baltimore II and serve as a sailing memorial to the original Pride.